Steveorevo/node-red-contrib-string/README.md

 ![Verify Number Node](/string/demo/validate-node-properties.png?raw=true "Verify Number properties")

-#### Using String in Node-RED Function Nodes
+### Using String in Node-RED Function Nodes
 You can use the string object's methods inside Node-RED's function nodes.
-The dependency string.js for Node.js will have been already installed if you included the string node in your palette.
-This would allow you to use the parsing methods in JavaScript by such as:
+The dependency string.js for Node.js will have already been installed if you included the string node in your palette.
+This would allow you to use the parsing methods in JavaScript such as:

 ```
   // Always change the last word to World